Should you buy a used electric van?

 If you’re using the van for business and trade purposes, think about the type of driving you’ll regularly be doing.
-Are you often on the motorway, or are you more likely to be based in towns with frequent access to public charging.
+Are you often on the motorway, or are you more likely to be based in towns with frequent access to public charging?
 If you’re travelling up and down the county, doing many miles a day, an electric van may not be the ideal solution.

 Battery capacity and lease options

 It’s also important to determine whether the van in question has a battery lease or not.
 A battery lease is a separate lease on the battery of the vehicle.
-What this means is that you will have to purchase both the van and the lease if you wish to drive it.
+What this means is that you'll have to purchase both the van and the lease if you wish to drive it.

 The benefit of a battery lease is that while you incur an added expense each month (think around £49), you will enjoy the peace of mind that if the battery’s condition deteriorates significantly, the manufacturer will replace it free of charge.
 Typically, batteries are replaced if they fail to operate at at least 70% of their original capacity.